haibullinDA/SpaceInvaders_/README.md

 # SpaceInvaders_

+First labaratory for course iOS-Developing in TSU.

-Simple game based on "Space Invaders"
+Simple game based on "Space Invaders".